November 24, 2020

 - A five-acre parcel in Post Falls previously intended for a substation that is no longer needed.

-What will happen to your staff and equipment if you sell the headquarters before the new facility is constructed?
+What will happen to your staff and equipment now that you’ve sold the headquarters to Kootenai County?

 How long will construction take?